top of page

 Who we are

-KYLEC is a combined effort of PNW Kiwanis Clubs, the Washington State Patrol, Mason County Sheriff Department, and more local, state, and federal agencies.
+KYLEC is a combined effort of PNW Kiwanis Clubs, the Washington State Patrol, Mason County Sheriff Department, and additional local, state, and federal agencies.

 Our instructors and counselors come from across Washington state and many are graduates of the KYLEC program themselves!